FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/cftssh_example.md

 The client must log in as USER1 or USER2, in this example, and provide the corresponding private key as required for server connection.

-## <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> transcoding when using <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>
+## {{< TransferCFT/componentlongname  >}} transcoding when using

-This example uses two <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> applications in <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>, where the Source application is a UNIX machine and the Target is a z/OS system.
+This example uses two {{< TransferCFT/componentlongname  >}} applications in , where the Source application is a UNIX machine and the Target is a z/OS system.
 On these applications, navigate to the indicated sections in the flow definition and define the following parameters to enable the transcoding.

 On the Source